Martian-Technologies/Logic-Graph-Creator/docs/building.md

 This project uses the CMake build system.
 Make sure that you have CMake and a compiler installed.
 You can let your IDE manage CMake, or run the commands yourself:

-For development - `cmake --workflow --preset debug`
+1. Configure - `cmake --preset debug`

-For a "release" - `cmake --workflow --preset release`
+2. Then Build - `cmake --build --preset debug`

+You can also build for release with `release` preset
 > Tested for MacOS, Windows (MSVC), and Linux

-Temp: for using XCode you should use the command `cmake -G Xcode <dir of CMakeLists.txt>`

 ## Setting up CMake in an IDE
+TODO

 ## Notes
 If your error highlighting or IDE integration is showing red, make sure you have already compiled the project (to generate QT moc header files) and the compile_commands.json in the build folder is being recognized (default for most lsp)